dushyantzz/daredevil/README.md

 ---

-Our vision is to make Invesicore AI the leading platform for intelligent security surveillance and forensic analysis, combining cutting-edge AI technology with practical security solutions for businesses, organizations, and law enforcement agencies worldwide.
+Our vision is to make Investicore AI the leading platform for intelligent security surveillance and forensic analysis, combining cutting-edge AI technology with practical security solutions for businesses, organizations, and law enforcement agencies worldwide.